-Both Richard Barrett, the founder of Bartra Capital, and Eoghan Murphy TD share the idea that it is valid to build co-living apartment blocks.
+Both Richard Barrett, the founder of Bartra Capital, and Eoghan Murphy TD shared the idea that it is valid to build co-living apartment blocks.
 In other words, accommodation that is only a bedroom, with other facilities being shared.

-Infamously, Murphy has described such accommodation as like living in ‘a trendy boutique hotel’.
+Infamously, Murphy described such accommodation as like living in ‘a trendy boutique hotel’.
 Everyone else calls it for what it is: a rat race designed by developers who want to maximise profits.

 We should be designing beautiful public environments, like the one in Vienna highlighted here by Councillor John Lyons.

 In April 2019 the Irish Sun used a freedom of information request to discover that the founder of Bartra Capital wrote to Eoghan Murphy in 2017 after his becoming Minister for Housing.
 Richard Barrett intended to avail of the ‘passports for cash’ scheme (officially, the Immigrant Investor Programme) but civil servants replied on behalf of Murphy that the meeting would be premature.